launchdarkly/api-client-python/docs/ApprovalsApi.md

 List all approval requests

-Get all approval requests for a feature flag
+Get all approval requests for a feature flag.

 ### Example